karloespiritu/cheatsheets/javascript.md

 var bill = new Person("William", "Orange");
 ```

-- `apply()` has a sister function named `call`, which again lets you set this but takes an expanded argument list as opposed to an array.
+- `apply()` has a similar function named `call`, which lets you set `this` but takes an expanded argument list as opposed to an array.

 ```js
 function lastNameCaps() {